Harmonia-France/ytyp_datafile_gen/README.md

 This repository contains:
 - the source code
-- a drag & drop Windows executable
+- a drag & drop Windows executable (release)
 - detailed documentation in English and French

 ---